tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

 offset = chunk_offset(index)
 ```

-On POSIX systems I can write it directly into the destination file:
+On POSIX systems I can write the chunk directly into the destination file:

 ```python
 os.pwrite(fd, data, offset)